-VNA.EXE allows you to save and load control/calibration states for the HP 8753A/B/C/D/E/ES vector network analyzers.
+VNA.EXE allows you to save and load control/calibration states for HP 8753, HP 8510, and HP 8720-series vector network analyzers.
 Touchstone .S2P files can also be acquired from these models, as well as from the FieldFox portables.
 VNA.EXE can eliminate the need for a disk drive in many cases.

 Release 1.00 of 5-Feb-13